 Researchers and engineers have developed several approaches to address the aforementioned challenges.
 Some of these are –

-1. Deep Learning Models: Convolutional neural networks (CNNs) and other deep learning techniques are strategically employed to augment the overall accuracy of ball detection and tracking.
+1. Deep Learning Models: Researchers strategically employ convolutional neural networks (CNNs) and other deep learning techniques to augment the overall accuracy of ball detection and tracking.
 These models can learn from voluminous datasets to identify and predict the movement of the ball even under adverse and challenging conditions.

 2. Multi-Camera Systems: Using multiple cameras positioned around the field or court enable for different angles of the ball’s trajectory to be captured.

-This data is then carefully integrated and synchronized to create a comprehensive view of the ball’s movement, thereby diminishing the likelihood of losing track due to instances of occlusion.
+The team carefully integrates and synchronizes this data to create a comprehensive view of the ball’s movement, thereby diminishing the likelihood of losing track due to instances of occlusion.

 3. Motion Prediction Algorithms: Advanced algorithms can easily predict the ball’s trajectory based on its speed, erstwhile movements and directions.
 This is of great use particularly in sports like tennis and cricket, where the ball’s speed and spin can change with the blink of an eye.